Transient Dynamical Phase Diagram of the Spin-Boson Model at Finite Temperature: Results

 When the data are displayed in this fashion, it is immediately clear that raising the temperature generally increases the oscillation frequency (all panels).
 This trend becomes less prominent at higher values of the coupling $\alpha$, where the strong damping obscures the oscillations.
 The temperature-dependent change in frequency is generally well captured by the flow equations (dashed black curves), though the latter continue to predict the frequency even in regimes where damping makes it effectively unobservable.

 As we noted in Sec.~\ref{sec:method}, we next fit these dynamics with a simple function Eq.~\eqref{eq:fit} in order to extract physically meaningful characteristics, including the long-time offset coefficient ($c$), the renormalized coherence frequency ($\Omega$), and the damping coefficient ($\gamma_1$).
 This will enable us to present a wider view of how the dynamics depends on the various parameters, as well as a simpler picture of the physics.
 The following subsections will therefore discuss the fitting parameters obtained in this way rather than the time dependence itself.
 We show plots of additional fit parameters pertaining to the non-oscillating decay component of the evolution ($\gamma_2$ and $b$) in Appendix \ref{sec:appendix}.
-For completeness, we include a data file with values of all fit parameters in the Supplemental Material \cite{supp}.
+For completeness, a data file with values of all fit parameters is openly available \cite{goulko2025data}.